The Most Dangerous Roads in Alaska

 The many memorials that line the road stand as grim reminders of the real dangers faced when traveling this far north.
 The infamous crater-like potholes appear almost benign compared to steep terrain with grades up to 16% through slick road conditions.
 Grizzlies and moose can be found suddenly wandering on the road which often has meager visibility.
 Winter temperatures down to 80 below and a treacherous mix of brutal weather, high winds and polar conditions make driving this road outside of July and August a risky option at best.
 The lack of cell phone service leaves only daily helicopter patrols searching for wrecks and travelers in distress as your only salvation in case of a car accident.

 Contact The Advocates

 If your next trip involves trekking through Alaska by vehicle, take the time to prepare carefully and ensure you are ready for anything the road may throw at you.
 If you or a loved is injured in an accident, through to no fault of your own, having the right legal representation can make all the difference.
 A seasoned professional who specializes in personal injury is the surest way to guarantee you will receive the maximum compensation for your injuries.

 The Advocates have a proven record of fighting for their clients and will fight for you and your loved ones every step of the way through filing your claim.
 Choosing the right attorney who is a specialist in car accidents alleviates you from the burden of having to handle claims adjusters, insurance agents and hospital bills while you are trying to recover.
 Don’t wait.
-Call us today at (402) 275-6980 or chat with a car accident lawyer right here on our Live Chat.
+Chat with a car accident lawyer on our Live Chat.
 You deserve an Advocate!